MozillaTN/KiTE/docs/_posts/apr/20170428-firefox 54 beta 3-invitation.md

 On 28th April, Our favorite test is back.
 We will given certain test conditions

 The test conditions will be given like this
-1. Go to this link
+1. Goto the link
 2. Play the video
-3.mute the video
+3. Mute the video
 Result : the video should be muted
 If u get the result then the testcase passes